mborges-pivotal/ocpvmware4.2/README.md

 ## Prep the VIS System

+- Provision a VSI with 2 vCPUs, 10 GB of RAM, and 100 GB of storage

 - Install Required Packages.

 - Download vCenter ISO image from VMware.
 (VMware website requires an account to download the ISO image)

 #### Install Packages
-Before we can use ansible scripts, we have to prep the host with installing ansible rpm and python library.
+After the VSI is provisioned, logon to the VSI as root.
+To run ansible scripts, ansible rpm and python library need to be installed:

 ```
 sudo yum update